 Rules of the Academy of Electrical Contracting

-Academy papers pertaining to relevant topics in the industry are presented by Fellows at each Annual Meeting.
+Academy papers and presentations pertaining to relevant topics in the industry are presented by Fellows at each Annual Meeting.

 The Academy of Electrical Contracting is always seeking to add qualified individuals to Academy Fellowship - by honoring them for their “outstanding and exceptional” services rendered to the electrical contracting industry.